-Journal Entries (total): 15% Statement of Intent Discussion: 5% Expectations and Reality Discussion: 10% Informational Interview 25% Cover Letter and Resume 25% Final Report 20% Each assignment will be evaluated as pass/no pass (technically, per the grading scheme on Carmen, complete/incomplete).
-Successful completion of the course to receive a Satisfactory final grade requires that students receive 'satisfactory' on 80% of course assignments.
+Journal Entries (total): 15% Statement of Intent Discussion: 5% Expectations and Reality Discussion: 10% Informational Interview 25% Cover Letter and Resume 25% Final Report 20%

+Each assignment will be evaluated as S or U. Successful completion of the course to receive a Satisfactory final grade requires that students receive 'satisfactory' on 80% of course assignments.